vuiseng9/jm-hm-ubuntu/README.md

 ### Play decompressed stream in VLC
 vlc --demux rawvideo --rawvid-fps 30 --rawvid-height 768 --rawvid-width 1024 --rawvid-chroma I420 test_dec_ViewId0001.yuv

+### To run VLC as root, in docker for example,
+### execute this line to replace geteuid to getppid in the vlc executable,
+### you may run the vlc as usual after that.
+sed -i 's/geteuid/getppid/' /usr/bin/vlc

 # Utility - check stream info
 mediainfo test_kendo_mvc.264